List of particles: Leptons

 Leptons do not interact via the strong interaction.
 Their respective antiparticles are the antileptons, which are identical, except that they carry the opposite electric charge and lepton number.
 The antiparticle of an electron is an antielectron, which is almost always called a "positron" for historical reasons.
 There are six leptons in total; the three charged leptons are called "electron-like leptons", while the neutral leptons are called "neutrinos".
-Neutrinos are known to oscillate, so that neutrinos of definite flavor do not have definite mass, rather they exist in a superposition of mass eigenstates.
+Neutrinos are known to oscillate, so that neutrinos of definite flavor do not have definite mass: instead, they exist in a superposition of mass eigenstates.
 The hypothetical heavy right-handed neutrino, called a "sterile neutrino", has been omitted.

 Bosons

 Bosons are one of the two fundamental particles having integral spinclasses of particles, the other being fermions.
 Bosons are characterized by Bose–Einstein statistics and all have integer spins.
 Bosons may be either elementary, like photons and gluons, or composite, like mesons.

 According to the Standard Model, the elementary bosons are:

 The Higgs boson is postulated by the electroweak theory primarily to explain the origin of particle masses.
 In a process known as the "Higgs mechanism", the Higgs boson and the other gauge bosons in the Standard Model acquire mass via spontaneous symmetry breaking of the SU(2) gauge symmetry.
 The Minimal Supersymmetric Standard Model (MSSM) predicts several Higgs bosons.
 On 4 July 2012, the discovery of a new particle with a mass between 125 and 127 GeV/c2 was announced; physicists suspected that it was the Higgs boson.
 Since then, the particle has been shown to behave, interact, and decay in many of the ways predicted for Higgs particles by the Standard Model, as well as having even parity and zero spin, two fundamental attributes of a Higgs boson.
 This also means it is the first elementary scalar particle discovered in nature.

 Elementary bosons responsible for the four fundamental forces of nature are called force particles (gauge bosons).
-Strong interaction is mediated by the gluon, weak interaction is mediated by the W and Z bosons.
+The strong interaction is mediated by the gluon, the weak interaction is mediated by the W and Z bosons, electromagnetism by the photon, and gravity by the graviton, which is still hypothetical.